COURT GRANTS APPROVAL – REPORT SUBMITTED

 THE WARN ACT

 Raisner Roupinian LLP will provide you with information regarding your rights in this case.
 For example, the federal WARN Act requires companies with at least 100 full time employees to provide them with 60 days’ written notice in advance of a mass layoff or plant closing.
-Additionally, certain states also have WARN Act laws.
+Additionally, certain states also have WARN Acts.

 If an employer fails to give the required notice, then they may be liable for 60 days’ wages and benefits to each affected employee.